Yudhishthirsh/linkedINDataScraper/README.md

 #Enter the relative path of your chromedriver

-4)  Ensure that there is chrome browser application installed in your machine
+4)Ensure that there is chrome browser application installed in your machine

-    If it is not the need to install it using your python program.

     For Windows OS : relative_path = "./chromedriver.exe"